Course Content

 What is Classification

-Based on the formulation of a problem, there are two types of classification:
+Based on the formulation of a problem, there are several types of classification:

 Many different models perform classification.
 In this course, we will discuss the following models: